Jose Altuve Player Props: Astros vs. Marlins

 Jose Altuve At The Plate

-- Altuve is hitting .314 with 12 doubles, a triple, nine home runs and 30 walks.
+- Altuve is batting .323 with 13 doubles, a triple, nine home runs and 31 walks.

-- In 18.8% of his games this season, he has hit a long ball, and 4.1% of his trips to the plate.
+- He has homered in 18.4% of his games this season, and 4% of his plate appearances.

-- Altuve has had at least one RBI in 35.4% of his games this year (17 of 48), with more than one RBI six times (12.5%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Altuve has driven home a run in 18 games this season (36.7%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on three occasions..

-- In 30 of 48 games this year, he has scored, and 11 of those games included multiple runs.
+- In 30 of 49 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.